commonlyjs/commonly/README.md

 > See what's done and what's next on the [roadmap](#roadmap).

 ### Why Commonly?
-There are many attempts to expand the core API of JavaScript, but I never found any that would be fitting for every project or had not any annoyances with.
+There are many attempts to expand the core API of JavaScript, but I never found any that would be fitting in most of my projects or without any annoyances.

+I am an avid TypeScript user, so whenever I install a dependency to my project I always need to match the correct type definitions.
+Unfortunately, often those type definitions are either missing, out of date or simply broken.

+Another often overlooked thing is debugging, this aspect of a library seems to be often out of scope, most of the times stacktraces in those third party libraries happen to be just awful.

 NOTES:
 ```